finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ## CSS Future Syntax and Autoprefix

-Wouldn't it be fun when we are writing CSS, we can use CSS future syntax today just like how we develop our web app with latest JavaScript features, regardless of current browser supports.
+Wouldn't it be fun when we write CSS, we can use CSS future syntax today just like how we develop our web app with the latest JavaScript features, regardless of current browser supports.
 For example, maybe you already know that CSS hasn't been able to use nested rules for a long time (unless you're using CSS Pre-Processor like **SASS**), but, if we take a look at [cssdb](https://cssdb.org/) or [here](https://preset-env.cssdb.org/features), **W3C** plans to add the nesting rules feature to CSS, but still on **stage 1** though, which mean we can't use it today.

 Introduce **postcss-preset-env**.
 What is it?
 Basically, it’s like **Babel** for CSS.
 It allows us to write CSS future syntax and transpiles that code to CSS which is widely supported by most browsers.
 Now, with help of **postcss-preset-env**, we can start using nesting rules in CSS today!